Peer Review Process

 The reviewers will evaluate the manuscript and submit it back with their recommendation to the Editor-in-Chief within 2 weeks.
-If one of the reviewers recommends rejection or acceptance with a wide different from the other reviewer, the Editor-in-Chief will invite a third reviewer to decide the rejection, acceptance, or revision of the manuscript.
+If one of the reviewers recommends rejection or acceptance with a wide difference from the other reviewer, the Editor-in-Chief will invite a third reviewer to decide the rejection, acceptance, or revision of the manuscript.
 Manuscripts that need revision will be sent back to the corresponding author(s) along with the reviewer's comments.
 The corresponding author(s) must return the revised manuscript to the editorial office within 2 weeks.
 Manuscripts will be considered withdrawn if exceeded the revision due date.
 Request for an extension is acceptable if made before the revision due date.
-Corresponding authors should respond to reviewer comments in a point-by-point style.
+Corresponding author(s) should respond to reviewer comments in a point-by-point style.
 Disagreement with reviewer suggestions by the corresponding authors should be responded clearly.
-Editor-in-Chief will then send the revised manuscript to the Editorial Manager to check whether the manuscript is revised according to the reviewers’ suggestions.
+Editor-in-Chief will then send the revised manuscript to the Editorial Manager to ensure that it has been revised in accordance with the reviewers' suggestions.

 The Editor-in-Chief will make one of the following decisions, which will be a final decision, after considering all reviewer comments.

 Accept with Minor Revisions

 The submitted manuscript is accepted and minor revisions according to the comments of reviewers are requested.

 Major Revisions Required

 The submitted manuscript has to go through further review after revision by the author(s) to consider for publication.
 Author(s) will be requested to resubmit the revision within 2 weeks, and the revised version will be sent back to the same reviewers.

 The submitted manuscript has many weaknesses such as incomplete data; inappropriate methodologies; inconsistency among objective(s), design of the research, results, and conclusion; or lack of originality and no expansion of the current knowledge.